Here is the table content of the article we will cover on this topic.

 - Hierarchical inheritance

-1. Single inheritance
+1. Single inheritance in java

-There is only one base class, and another is a derived class.
+In single inheritance, there is only one base class, and another is a derived class.
 The derived class inherits all the properties of the base class.
 The given above example is a type of single inheritance.

-2. Multilevel inheritance
+2. Multilevel inheritance in java

 In multilevel inheritance, a derived class inherits the properties of a base class, and as well as the derived class also acts as a base class for other classes.

 Example: In this example, we have three classes.
-Car is the base class, Swiftnew is the intermediate class and SwiftNewModel is the derived class.
+Car is the base class, SwiftNew is the intermediate class and SwiftNewModel is the derived class.
 The SwiftNewModel indirectly inherits the properties of Swiftnew and Car.

 class Car { String nameOfCompany = "Suzuki"; boolean isACAvail = true; int numberOfTyre = 4; public void getCarDetails() { System.out.println("Company name of Car = "+ nameOfCompany); System.out.println("Is AC available in car = "+ isACAvail); System.out.println("Number tyres in Car = "+ numberOfTyre); } } class SwiftNew extends Car { String carName = "Swift"; String modelName = "Vxi"; String color = "white"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } } public class SwiftNewModel extends SwiftNew { boolean autoMatic = true; public void newSwiftFeature() { System.out.println("The new model of swift is Automatic = "+ autoMatic); } public static void main(String arg[]) { SwiftNewModel newSwiftModel = new SwiftNewModel (); newSwiftModel.getCarDetails(); newSwiftModel.getModelDetails(); newSwiftModel.newSwiftFeature(); } }